 IHC can only be provided by Approved Providers and Approved Services.
-Providers and services which are CCB approved under the previous In Home Care program will be deemed to be approved for the Child Care Subsidy from 2 July 2018.
+Providers and services which were CCB approved under the previous In Home Care program are deemed to be approved for the Child Care Subsidy from 2 July 2018.

 Providers that have been approved for the Child Care Subsidy to offer other types of approved child care and wishing to offer IHC must also obtain a separate service approval for IHC.

 Further information for providers can be found on the department's website at New Child Care Package for providers.

 Is there an operational subsidy available for IHC Services?